-Were you or a loved one injured in a pedestrian accident near St. Petersburg, FL?
+Were you or a loved one injured in a pedestrian accident near St. Petersburg, Florida?
 You may be able to hold the at-fault party liable for your medical bills, lost wages, and your pain and suffering.
-An experienced St. Petersburg pedestrian accident lawyer at Perenich, Caulfield, Avril & Noyes can help you get the money you deserve.
+An experienced St. Petersburg pedestrian accident lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you get the money you deserve.

 We’ve been helping clients like you since we opened our doors in 1955.
 Our aggressive approach has paid off.
-We’ve recovered more than $675 million for accident victims.
+We’ve recovered more than $675 million for catastrophic injury cases, commercial vehicle accidents, construction incident claims, and St. Petersburg Uber accident victims.

-How Perenich, Caulfield, Avril & Noyes Can Help After a Pedestrian Accident in St. Petersburg
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help After a Pedestrian Accident in St. Petersburg

 Pedestrians are prone to devastating injuries if hit by a car.
 After all, they have nothing to protect them.
 Serious injuries come with serious expenses.
 It can feel like an uphill battle to pay for your medical bills and recoup your lost wages after an accident.